zuters/prpe/README.md

   - suffix rate: how many suffixes to collect (greater than 1 means exact number, less means percentage)
   - postfix rate: how many postfixes to collect (greater than 1 means exact number, less means percentage) (in the latest version this particular parameter is redundant)
   - vocabulary size: how many the most frequent words to store to avoid segmentations for them (in order to reduce number of segments)
-  - language: for the present, only 'lv' and 'en' are acceptable; otherwise 'en' scripts to check word parts will be switched
+  - language: for the present, only 'lv' and 'en' are acceptable; otherwise 'en' scripts will be run

 All the rates (prefix, suffix, postfix, vocabulary) should be experimentally tuned.
-Conditions for roots and endings (not represented in parameters) are hardcoded.
+Fitness conditions for roots and endings (not represented in parameters) are hardcoded.

 **Example configuration** used for **Latvian** (produced files see in 'codefiles-lv' directory):
 ```sh